edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

     [Link to the online PDF you can download](https://openstax.org/details/books/algebra-and-trigonometry)<p>

 ## Week 1 - Ratios and Proportions
-This unit include an introduction to the course, how it will work, and how to use Google Colab.
-The math and code content will involve ratios, proportions, and solving for variables.<p>
+Your journey begins here as you learn the math, learn the code, and build your notebook.
+After the videos, you will see links to the Google Colab notebooks used in those videos.
+Copy and use whatever code you need to enhance your notebook.
+This first video includes an introduction to the course, how it will work, and how to use Google Colab.
+The math and code content will come next.<p>
 [video 1 - Intro and set-up](https://www.youtube.com/watch?v=bO3Sn10-XNw)<p>
+Now we get to the math content.
+This video will show you how to solve proportions and write code to solve for variables.<p>
 [video 2 - Solving proportions](https://www.youtube.com/watch?v=61A3PNx1hjY)<p>

 [Colab notebook to go along with video](Week-01-code.ipynb)<p>
 Assignment: [Practice in Colab notebook](Week-01-practice.ipynb)<p>
 [video 3 - Extra problems](error)<p>